soarchorale/01_Offline_Simulation/README.md

 # Offline Simulation

- This project for fusion data processing in simulation offline.
+ This project for fusion data processing in Matlab/Simulink.
 Version 1.0

 ## Updated 2018.07.09